 If you love using real butter and pure vanilla extract in your frosting, try lightening it with White-White Icing Color.
 A few drops will help brighten your frosting and even out the yellow tint from the butter.

 USE A MIX OF BUTTER AND VEGETABLE SHORTENING…OR TRY SOMETHING NEW!

-Mixing butter and shortening together will give your icing flavor and stability – win, win!
-The shortening will help brighten your icing, so while it may not be pure white, it will be brighter than using an all-butter recipe.
+Mixing butter and shortening together will give your frosting flavor and stability – win, win!
+The shortening will help brighten your frosting, so while it may not be pure white, it will be brighter than using an all-butter recipe.